 - May increase a person's sensitivity to the sun so avoid sunlight and indoor tanning beds whenever possible.
 Always use sunblock and wear a hat, sunglasses, and clothes that cover your skin if outdoor exposure is unavoidable.
 Talk to your doctor if you unintentionally get sunburnt.

-- Long-term treatment may cause a blue-gray discoloration of exposed skin.
-The risk may be increased in people of fair complexion, with excessive sun exposure, higher dosages or longer duration of treatment.
+- Long-term treatment may cause blue-gray discoloration of exposed skin.
+The risk may be increased in people of fair complexion, with excessive sun exposure, higher dosages, or longer duration of treatment.

 - Contact your doctor urgently if you experience shortness of breath, coughing, chest pain, blood in your sputum, nausea or vomiting, brown or dark-colored urine, extreme tiredness, yellowing of your skin or the whites of your eyes, abdominal pain, disturbances to your heartbeat, swelling of your neck (goiter), or tremor.